 - When you’re struggling with issues related to emotional, physical, abuse, or trauma.

 - Important Note on referral to Counseling Office: If the concerns presented are outside of your scope of expertise of Chapel staff, Chapel staff will offer referral resources to include Counseling Services at HPU, who can also assist with off-campus resources if desired.

 Here are things to keep in mind if you are seeking Pastoral Care:

 - Pastoral care appointments should be made by appointment.
-While drop in conversations are welcomed, if student is seeking a longer dialogue (more than 2 to 3 minutes), we ask that you make an appointment.
+While drop-in conversations are welcomed, if a student is seeking a longer dialogue (more than 2 to 3 minutes), we ask that you make an appointment.

 - To schedule a pastoral care appointment with a chaplain, call the office at (336) 841-9132 or email one of the Clergy on staff (indicated by “Rev.” before name).
 Emails will be checked regularly during business hours 8 am – 5 pm, Monday through Friday.
 You can expect a response the day of unless the request is made in the late afternoon (approximately after 4 pm).
 If request is made then, you can expect a response before noon the next day.

 - IF THIS IS AN EMERGENCY.
 If you are considering self-harm or are with someone considering self harm:

 - Contact Campus Security at 336-841-9111 (x9111) or seek care at the nearest emergency department.
 The nearest emergency department from campus is located at High Point Medical Center/Wake Forest Baptist Health Center at 600 North Elm Street in High Point, NC.
 Ask to speak to the Behavioral Health Triage Counselor upon arrival.

 - Mobile Crisis, 1-855-459-9507, is also available 24/7.

 - Contact Counseling Services: Ways to contact during and out of office hours.